-PostgreSQL, aka Postgres, is an open source relational database management system (RDBMS) that’s become very popular in the IT industry, particularly in the app and web development.
+PostgreSQL, aka Postgres, is an open-source relational database management system (RDBMS) that’s become very popular in the IT industry, particularly in app and web development.

-This tutorial covers the process of installing PostgreSQL on Ubuntu servers.
+This tutorial covers the process of installing PostgreSQL on Ubuntu servers in 3 simple steps.

 Why Should You Consider PostgreSQL for Your Projects